 3. Their potential to make wild animals meaningful to people and as a consequence engender a conservation outcome.

-In order to fulfill their conservation awareness responsibility and to re-connect city-living people with wild animals, zoos have to maintain their animals under conditions that exemplify natural conditions as far as is possible in a manner that maintains each individual animal’s welfare.
-This contributes to and fulfils the educational mission and ensures repeat visitation which further develops a funding base for the support of in-situ conservation action.
+In order to fulfil their edu-conservation responsibility and to re-connect city-living people with wild animals, zoos should maintain their animals under conditions that exemplify natural conditions as far as is possible, in a manner that maintains each individual animal’s welfare.
+This contributes to and fulfils the educational mission and can help with repeat visitation which further develops a funding base for the support of in-situ conservation action.
 In short then, good welfare is part of and crucial to successful zoo-based conservation.
 A problem arises from the fact that an exact definition of what represents poor zoo animal welfare does not presently exist.
-Consequently how animal welfare balances against conservation outcomes becomes something of a subjective argument.
+Consequently, how animal welfare balances against conservation outcomes becomes something of a subjective argument.
 Notwithstanding, all zoo-practice must be considered in terms of net animal welfare benefit.
-Every species’ and individual animal’s needs are different and there probably is not a single answer to the conservation versus welfare argument.
+Every species’ and individual animal’s needs are different and there probably is not one single answer to the conservation versus welfare argument.
 Welfare is often compromised when zoos do not recognise that some of the individual’s they are trying to save are suffering for it.

 Some species do not successfully breed in zoos; do you think these species should still be kept in captivity if their welfare is compromised?

-Do you think there needs to be greater collaboration between animal welfare scientists and conservations scientists in zoos?
+Do you think there needs to be greater collaboration between animal welfare scientists and conservation scientists in zoos?

 What role do you think animal sentience research should have in ex situ- conservation practices?

-I think we have some way to go before animal sentience research is fully accepted as an integral factor in successful conservation, but the sooner we align this research with our conservation practices, the better.
-As our understanding of animal sentience develops, we can manage conservation practices using our increased understanding on how sentience affects these conservation efforts, both in ex and in-situ conservation.
-Understanding how developed sentience is in the animal kingdom and to what depths it can be displayed can only enhance our conservation capabilities.
+We have some way to go before animal sentience research is fully accepted as an integral factor in successful conservation, but the sooner we align this research with our conservation practices, the better.
+As our understanding of animal sentience develops, we can manage conservation practices using our increased understanding on how sentience affects these conservation efforts, both with ex-situ and in-situ conservation.
+Understanding how developed sentience is in the animal kingdom and to what depths it can be displayed, can only enhance our conservation capabilities.
 Hopefully animal sentience will be universally understood and integrated in conservation practices in the near future.